United settles suit over baggage handlers' stress injuries

 - Dallas win over Detroit Monday night helps Seahawks in quest to get No. 2 playoff seed in NFC

-The airline also will retain an expert on repetitive stress injuries to evaluate injury risks.
+As part of the settlement, United agreed to install conveyor belts on jet bridges.
+The airline also will retain an expert on repetitive stress injuries to evaluate injury risks, and will adopt the expert’s recommendations.

-A spokesman for Chicago, Illinois-based United didn’t immediately return a message seeking comment Tuesday.
+“The safety of our employees and customers is our top priority,” Chicago-based United said.
+“We are reviewing our ergonomic practices in order to further improve the work environment for our employees.”

+United has 90 days to complete the expert’s evaluation and two years to implement its recommendations, under terms of the settlement.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.